alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 To merge indexing information, Corso first loads the indexing information from the base backup.
 Then, it compares the entries in the base backup’s index with the set of references collected in the previous part.
-Entries that match are updated if needed (i.e. the item’s location in OneDrive may have changed) and added to the new set of indexing information for the current backup.
+Entries that match are updated if needed (the item’s location in OneDrive may have changed) and added to the new set of indexing information for the current backup.

 Once the indexing information has been merged all data for the backup is